Student Academic Rights and Responsibilities

 - A student has the right to fair and equal treatment in all areas of academic concern.

-- A student has the right to fair and unbiased evaluation of his/her academic work.
+- A student has the right to fair and unbiased evaluation of their academic work.

 - A student has the right to clearly stated criteria for evaluation by the faculty.